 In 1905 Matisse and Derain exhibited together at the Salon d’Automne (Fall Salon)—an alternative to the state-sponsored juried Salon—and their work caused a scandal.
-Viewers and critics alike were shocked by their use of bright, non-naturalistic colors to render landscapes and portraits.
+Viewers and critics alike were shocked by their use of bright, non-naturalistic colors in their landscapes and portraits.
 One art critic went so far as to call the artists “fauves” or “wild beasts,”2 and the label stuck.
-Since then, the term Fauvism has been applied to work by Matisse, Derain, and a small band of early-20th-century painters who used similarly expressive colors, broad strokes, and planes of color.
+Since then, the term Fauvism has been applied to work by Matisse, Derain, and a small band of early-20th-century painters who used similarly expressive colors applied in planes and with broad brushstrokes.

 The natural landforms of a region; also, an image that has natural scenery as its primary focus.

 The perceived hue of an object, produced by the manner in which it reflects or emits light into the eye.
 Also, a substance, such as a dye, pigment, or paint, that imparts a hue.

 Relating to or characterized by a concern with beauty or good taste (adjective); a particular taste or approach to the visual qualities of an object (noun).

 Research.
 Explore connections with writers who were active at this time, for example, Henryk Sienkiewicz, Gertrude Stein, Mark Twain, Arthur Conan Doyle, Edith Wharton, and W.E.B.
 Du Bois.
 Can you see how their work might have influenced the Fauves?

 Compare.
 Choose a passage from one of these writers to pair with one of these works of art.